izak/ib.haip/README.md

     sudo ip route add unreachable 8.8.8.8 table T1 && \
     sleep 20 && \
     sudo ip route del unreachable 8.8.8.8 table T1

-TODO
-====

-1. It needs a good startup script, logging, and all those things.
-And it needs to be turned into a debian package.